 It is my personal conviction that those who do not know Christ or who have neglected their salvation shall be judged at the final resurrection according to their works.
 Those whose names are in the Book of Life shall be brought forward to citizenship on the new earth.
 Those whose names are not in the Book of Life shall be put into the Lake of Fire.

-Those who have behaved themselves in a decent manner have nothing to worry about; unless, of course, they wilfully and knowingly have rejected Christ when He is presented to them.
+Those who have behaved themselves in a decent manner have nothing to worry about, unless, of course, they wilfully and knowingly have rejected Christ when He was presented to them.
 I don’t think this has been true of many people.
 Those who have behaved wickedly certainly do have something to worry about!

 Although we cannot say more than this, we can count on two things, however.
 God is just and compassionate.
 Also, the Scriptures mean exactly what they say.
 They never can be changed — no, not one word can be changed in any manner whatever from now throughout eternity.

 (“’Til I See You Again”, 3056-1, proofed 20211123)